Yajat-dev/OAUTH-login/README.md

 Run `make` and `make install`.
 Installs to ~/.local/bin that should be in $PATH\
 otherwise you need full path to oauth.login.

+Can be run standalone `oauth.login user123@gmail.com` or with an e-mail client.

 Tested with MUTT.
 An e-mail text client.\
 You need the following settings added to your .muttrc:
 ```